CGJennings/se3docs/docs/dm-debugger.md

 ### Learn to reproduce the bug reliably

 Sometimes a bug manifests intermittently.
 In such cases, a good strategy is to experiment with the program to look for cases where the symptoms do and do not appear, until you know the exact combination of conditions are necessary to reproduce the bug.
-This process will help you to form hypotheses about the underlying cause and gives you a reliable way to test whether the problem still occurs after you think you have fixed it.
+This will not only help you to form hypotheses about the underlying cause, but it also gives you a reliable way to test whether the problem still occurs after you think you have fixed it.

 ### Narrow down the problem code

 The source of a bug often proves elusive.
 In the end it may come down to a single character hidden somewhere in hundreds or thousands of lines.
 It is therefore vital to systematically narrow down the code that it may be hiding in.
-The debugger is useful here, as you can step around line by line or function by function until you see the necessary conditions you identified above.
-Keep an eye on the values of suspect variables by adding them to watch list.
+The debugger is useful here, as you can step around line by line or function by function until you see the necessary conditions to produce the bug.
+Keep an eye on the values of suspect variables by adding them to the watch list.
 Other tips for identifying the problem code:

 - Suspect the most recently written code first.
 It has been tested the least.
 - Suspect code close to the symptoms first.
 By tracing backwards from the symptoms, you can identify intermediate causes and work your way back to the root cause.
-- Sometimes you can find an well-hidden bug through repeated bisection: Identify a safe point at which you know the bug is not present, and a known bad point at which you know the bug is present.
+- Sometimes you can find a well-hidden bug through repeated *bisection*: Identify a known good point at which you know the bug *is not* present, and a known bad point at which you know the bug *is* present.
 Then divide the code that gets executed in between those two points roughly in two.
 Put a breakpoint there, then see if the bug has shown up at that point.
 If yes, repeat with the code between the safe point and the breakpoint.
 If no, repeat with the code between the breakpoint and the known bad point.

 ### Form and test hypotheses